rohanblueboybaijal/rohanblueboybaijal/README.md

 ### Hi there 👋

+I'm Rohan Baijal.
+Why Blueboy :| ?
+Let's leave that for another file ;)

+I'm from New Delhi and am currently a sophomore in IITK.
+I'm currently exploring Robotics and dabble a tiny bit in Deep Learning.
+I hope to work at the intersection of these 2 fields and create something interesting.
+I have some experience with cryptoCurrency as well.
+I also like to participate in Competitive Programming Contests because it's really fun.

+Collab ?
+Perhaps something related to Deep Learning or BlockChain applications.

 <!--
 **rohanblueboybaijal/rohanblueboybaijal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.